 This report begins with an update on the status of carbon emissions trading in China to-date.
 It then outlines the key results from the survey, covering the experience of the regional emissions trading systems, expectations about the national system, the readiness of enterprises, the impact of carbon pricing on investment decisions, and expectations about the peaking of China's carbon emissions.
-This year's report also includes two new sections on the EU's carbon border adjustment mechanism (CBAM), as well as a case study of one company's responses to the survey based on a large sample size.
+This report is intended to objectively present the opinions of respondents as a reference for policymakers and market participants.

-4 For example, from December 2018 to October 2020 the EU-China ETS Platform held capacity building training for more than 8,000 industry and local government representatives in 48 provinces and cities.
+&lt;sup>4 For example, from December 2018 to October 2020 the EU-China ETS Platform held capacity building training for more than 8,000 industry and local government representatives in 48 provinces and cities.
 About 70% of the participants in this training have been local government representatives.
 The training conducted by MEE in late 2019 included approximately 4,600 participants, with about two thirds being industry representatives.